OWASP/CheatSheetSeries/cheatsheets/Application_Logging_Vocabulary_Cheat_Sheet.md

 **Description**
 When attempts are made from unauthorized origins they should of course be blocked, but also logged whenever possible.
 Even if we block an illegal cross-origin request the fact that the request is being made could be an indication of attack.

-*NOTE: Did you know that the word "referer" is mispelled in the original HTTP specification?
+*NOTE: Did you know that the word "referer" is misspelled in the original HTTP specification?
 The correct spelling should be "referrer" but the original typo persists to this day and is used here intentionally.*

 **Level:**
 WARN